jamesp8403/Eyes/README.md

 ## How to run

-You can clone this repo and add HTML, JS, and CSS files to your system.
+You can fork and clone this repo and add HTML, JS, and CSS files to your system.
 When you load the HTML file to your browser, the eyes will follow the cursor across the screen.

 ## Roadmap for Future Improvements